enpkg/enpkg_data_organization/README.md

 ### 4) Add GNPS MassIVE information

 To enjoy links to [GNPS LCMS dasboard](https://gnps-lcms.ucsd.edu/) and visualization of your MS/MS spectra directly from the knowldege graph, we recommend you to upload you data (.mz(X)ML files and feature_MS2_pos/neg.mgf) to the [GNPS MassIVE](https://massive.ucsd.edu/ProteoSAFe/static/massive.jsp) repository.
 For an easy upload of your features' fragmentation spectra, you can directly upload the content of the **for_massive_upload_<ionization_mode>** folder(s).
+See GNPS documentation for details on the MassIVE upload process https://ccms-ucsd.github.io/GNPSDocumentation/datasets/

 :warning: The filenames of the .mz(X)ML files you upload on MassIVE have to match the filenames in your metadata file.

 Once this is done, add the MassIVE ID to the medatadata using the following command: